EU citizens have elected a new European Parliament

 European People's Party

-EPP is made up of centre-right, pro-european Christian Democrats, dominated by Germany’s CDU/CSU, but also containing Hungarian leader Viktor Orban’s nationalist Fidesz party.
+EPP is made up of centre-right, pro-European Christian Democrats, dominated by Germany’s CDU/CSU, but also containing Hungarian leader Viktor Orban’s nationalist Fidesz party.
 The EPP has won each election since 1999.
-It is likely to do so again in 2019, despite the problems of the mainstream centre-right in Italy, Spain, France and Germany.
+It did so again in 2019, despite the problems of the mainstream centre-right in Italy, Spain, France and Germany.

 Progressive Alliance of Socialists & Democrats

 The S&D are centre-left, pro-European social democrats and the second-biggest party for the past 20 years.
 Italians and Germans dominate the group.
-It’s likely to lose ground in 2019 given its woes in Italy, France, Germany and the Netherlands, but could get a boost in Spain after last month's general election victory and temporary reinforcements from UK Labour MEPs.
+It lost ground in 2019 given its woes in Italy, France, Germany and the Netherlands, but got a boost in Spain after the May election.

-ALDE is centrist and very pro-European.
-Its biggest liberal contingents are from the Netherlands, Belgium, France and Spain.
-La République en Marche, French president Emmanuel Macron’s party, has said it would join a renamed and more broad-based centrist group after the election.
+RE, formerly known as ALDE, is centrist and very pro-European.
+Its biggest liberal contingents are from France, the UK, Spain and Romania.
+La République en Marche, French president Emmanuel Macron’s party joined the group in 2019.

 European Conservatives and Reformists

 The ECR, a group encompassing more moderate Eurosceptic conservatives, including Britain's Conservatives and Poland’s Law and Justice party, may be too small to survive after Brexit.
-But it in the meantime it is likely to recruit new members from Vox, the new Spanish ultranationalist party.
+Vox, the new Spanish ultranationalist party, joined the group after the 2019 election.

 European United Left/Nordic Green Left